 My teaching style is influenced by my past and present yoga teachers, with an emphasis on body alignment and the use of props to make postures (asanas) accessible to all.

-Yoga classes are primarily asana (posture work) based, a typical class will include warm ups, static asana work, sequences (linking of asana together), pranayama (breathing techniques) and end with a cool down and/or relaxation…bliss…
+Mixed Ability Yoga classes are primarily asana (posture work) based, a typical class will include warm ups, static asana work, sequences (linking of asana together), pranayama (breathing techniques) and end with a cool down and/or relaxation…bliss…

 Pregnancy yoga is specifically designed from my own personal experience as a yoga practitioner and teacher offering techniques to equip expectant mothers for the journey through pregnancy, birth and postnatally.
 A typical session will include suitably adapted yoga postures with movement, breath-work, sounding, birthing postures, and a relaxation to end…bliss.
 Also including labour simulations, mediations and visualisation techniques for birthing.